 Human threats to Magombera forest were surveyed using two methods.
-The principle method was using 100 m by 20 m plots, within which all signs of human impact were enumerated on standardised datasheets (Appendix 2i).
+The principle method was using 100 m by 20 m plots, within which all signs of human impact were enumerated on standardised datasheets.
 Forty such plots were placed, spaced 100 m apart along the two transects (20 on each transect beginning at the 0 m tag) between March and May 2007.
 An additional 40 plots were also placed 100 m away from alternate 100 m tags on each transect (beginning at the 100 m tag) between August and September 2007.
 These were to determine whether the illegal activities are occurring away-from or close-to transects.
 To help relocation of these plots, they were all placed on a simple bearing from each marker (Mtalawanda: south; Ngulumilo 0-1900: north; Ngulumilo 2100-3900: east).
-In each plot, the following information was recorded:

-- Number of pole-sized trees ("poles"; stems above 5 cm but below 15 cm diameter at breast height [dbh; 1.30 m]), divided into three categories:
+In each plot, we recorded the number of pole-sized trees ("poles"; stems above 5 cm but below 15 cm diameter at breast height [dbh; 1.30 m]), divided into three categories: Live; Cut <1 yr (cut less than 1 year before survey); Cut >1 yr (cut more than 1 year before survey).
+We also recorded the number of timber-sized trees ("timber"; stems 15 cm dbh or greater), divided into the same three categories as poles.
+Signs of human disturbance were also counted including sawing tressles or pits, sounds of cutting, signs of firewood collection, snares.
+The presence/absence of bushfire, human tracks and human/elephant paths was also noted.

-- o Live

-- Cut <1 yr (cut less than 1 year before survey)

-- \circ Cut >1 yr (cut more than 1 year before survey)

-- Number of timber-sized trees ("timber"; stems 15 cm dbh or greater), divided into the same three categories as poles

-- Number of sawing tressles or pits

-- Sounds of cutting

-- Number of signs of firewood collection

-- Number of snares

-- Presence/absence of signs of bushfire

-- Presence/absence of human tracks

-- Presence/absence of paths (these are shared and maintained by both elephants and humans)